InnoDB memcached plugin

 daemon_memcachedplugin, however, involves a smaller number of moderate or high-powered servers that are already running MySQL.
 The benefit of this configuration is in improving efficiency of individual database servers rather than exploiting unused memory or distributing lookups across large numbers of servers.
 In the default configuration, very little memory is used for memcached, and in-memory lookups are served from the

 InnoDBbuffer pool, which automatically caches the most recently and frequently used data.
 As with a traditional MySQL server instance, keep the value of the

 innodb_buffer_pool_sizeconfiguration option as high as practical (without causing paging at the OS level), so that as much work as possible is performed in memory.

 For comparison with traditional memcached, see Section 18.104.22.168, “memcached Deployment”.

 InnoDBtable is always returned, so the expiry options have no practical effect.
 If you change the caching policy to

-cache_only, the expiry options work as usual, but requested data might be stale if it was updated in the underlying table before it expires from the memory cache.
+cache_only, the expiry options work as usual, but requested data might be stale if it is updated in the underlying table before it expires from the memory cache.

-InnoDB/ memcached server lets you use these same naming conventions for keys, with one addition.
-Key names of the format
+daemon_memcachedplugin lets you use similar naming conventions for keys, with one addition.
+Key names in the format

 table_idare decoded to reference a specific a table, using mapping data from the